priyabrata-patra/banglakeyboard.js/README.md

 # banglaKeyboard.js

-banglaKeyboard.js is a JavaScript library for typing Bengali using an English keyboard.
-It is very easy to add in a website and works perfectly all browsers on PC or mobile. banglaKeyboard.js is a very lightweight JavaScript program.
+**banglaKeyboard.js** is a JavaScript library for typing Bengali using an English keyboard.
+It is very easy to add in a website and works perfectly all **browsers on PC or mobile**. banglaKeyboard.js is a very lightweight JavaScript program.

 ## Installation